Crete, Nebraska: History

 The railroad reached Crete in 1870, attracting new settlers.
 In 1871, two competing settlements merged to form a new town, which was named after Crete, Illinois, the former hometown of an early settler.
 The name was also chosen to conform to the alphabetical stops on the new Chicago Burlington & Quincy Railroad line traveling westward from Lincoln: Berks, Crete, Dorchester, Exeter, Fairmont, Grafton, Harvard, Inland, Junianta, Kenesaw, Lowell, Minden etc. Some towns, such as Friend and Sutton, already existed and were later incorporated into alphabetical naming pattern.
-A town every 9 miles on the railroad, as a steam engine required regular water stops.
+A town existed every 9 miles on the railroad, as a steam engine required regular water stops.
 Crete was once a contender for county seat.

 On February 18, 1969, Crete was the site of a railroad accident that released a fog of anhydrous ammonia fumes from a ruptured railroad tank car, killing five residents and seriously injuring 11 others in their homes.
 Another three people, hoboes who had been riding on the Chicago, Burlington and Quincy Railroad freight train as it traveled from Denver to Chicago, died of injuries received in the train derailment.